goodrobots/devFrame/docs/_docs/05-resources.md

 ### Related Projects
 - [Yaapu Telemetry](https://github.com/yaapu/FrskyTelemetryScript) -- An Open Source LUA script designed to run on OpenTX compatible transmitters such as FrSky and Jumper.
 It provides MAVLink telemetry directly to your radio via the RC link.
-- [OpenTX](https://www.open-tx.org) Open Source firmware for FrSky and Jumper transmitters.
+- [OpenTX](https://www.open-tx.org) Open Source firmware for FrSky and Jumper RC transmitters.

 ## Hardware
 Like software, this is not an exhaustive list, but some of the more popular hardware in use.